 You will develop practical accountancy skills in the double-entry bookkeeping system and in using associated documents and processes.
 You will be able to check transactions for accuracy, make entries in appropriate books and ledgers and calculate sales invoices and credit notes.
-You will also cover more complex foundation level bookkeeping procedures, including dealing with VAT, reconciliation and trial balances, and understanding the relationship between the various accounting records.
+You will also cover more complex foundation level bookkeeping procedures.

 The purpose of the AAT Foundation Certificate in Bookkeeping is to ensure that you get the solid bookkeeping skills necessary for most finance roles.
 You’ll gain the knowledge and skills required to carry out typical bookkeeping transactions and tasks in two mandatory units (105 guided learning hours).
 The qualification is composed of two mandatory units, assessed in two end-of-unit assessments: